konklone/scissors/README.md

 ## In development

-If you're developing any Docker applicaton and you want to run it on your Mac, we have pre-built Vagrant images that you can spin up that do exactly that.
+If you're developing any Docker application and you want to run it on your Mac, we have pre-built Vagrant images that you can spin up that do exactly that.

-Copy the prebuilt.Vagrantfile over to your project's respository.
+Copy the prebuilt Vagrantfile over to your project's repository.
 Then just

     vagrant up
     vagrant ssh-config --host vagrant-deploy | sed -e 's/\(User\) vagrant/\1 deploy/g' >> ~/.ssh/config #configure normal SSH for use with vagrant